Australia is known for having a large number of deadly animals from snakes, spiders and sharks to crocodiles.

 We all know about these, our friends constantly remind us of how many deadly creatures inhabit Australia when we first mention that we're going there to visit - jealousy probably because very few people actually die as a direct result from an encounter with an Aussie creature.

-This list is not about the top five deadliest animals in Australia, this one is a list of the scariest animals in Australia.
+However, this list is not about the top five deadliest animals in Australia, this one is a list of the scariest animals in Australia.

 Top 5 Scary Australian Animals